 In today’s increasingly dynamic, complex, and interdependent environments, teams are swamped with vast volumes of events.

 This increases redundant workloads, inefficiency, and increased risk of missing critical alerts in between all other events.

-Adopting AIOps, teams are now able to apply machine learning to real-time as well as historical data to spot patterns and identify and suppress events that come near to the range of normalcy.
+Adopting AIOps, teams are now able to apply machine learning to real-time as well as historical data to spot patterns and identify and suppress events that come near the range of normalcy.

 AIOps can use inference models to group these alerts together, thereby transforming an inbox of overloaded alerts into a few that matter.

 This leads to a reduction in event noise, ensuring that the critical alerts are paid attention to more effectively and quickly.
-With the rest of the event noise being canceled, the crucial events are better highlighted.
+With the rest of the event noise being cancelled, the crucial events are better highlighted.

-A US infrastructure management provider, Ensono operates IT infrastructure and provides support to mission-critical workloads of many top-enterprises.
+A US infrastructure management provider, Ensono operates IT infrastructure and provides support to mission-critical workloads of many top enterprises.